rbbrdckybk/ai-art-generator/README.md

 ```
 python diffusion.py -s 128 128 -i 200 -p "a red apple" -o output.png
 ```
-You should see output.png created, which should loosely resemble an apple.
+You should see output.png created in the output directory, which should loosely resemble an apple.

 # Usage